alex-milla/IOCs/RaccoonO365-Storm-2246/Readme.md

-# RaccoonO365-Storm-2246 — Malware Hashes (IOCs)
+# RaccoonO365-Storm-2246 — IOCs Collection

-This repository contains a collection of malware hashes related to the RaccoonO365 phishing-as-a-service platform and associated Storm-2246 campaigns.
-The indicators are curated for rapid integration into security controls and threat intelligence workflows by the community.
+This repository contains a collection of Indicators of Compromise (IOCs) related to the RaccoonO365 phishing-as-a-service platform and associated Storm-2246 campaigns.
+All indicators are curated for rapid integration and threat intelligence sharing by the security community.

 ## Contents

+- `domains.txt` — Malicious and C2 domains used in campaigns
-- `RaccoonO365-Storm-2246_hashes_MD5.txt` — MD5 hashes of malicious files
+- `SHA256.txt` — SHA-256 hashes of malicious samples
-- `RaccoonO365-Storm-2246_hashes_SHA1.txt` — SHA-1 hashes (if available)
-- `RaccoonO365-Storm-2246_hashes_SHA256.txt` — SHA-256 hashes (if available)
+- `Email_Detection_Fingerprints.txt` — Email subject/fingerprint patterns for detection
+- `cryptocurrency-addresses.txt` — Cryptocurrency wallets linked to the actors

-Each file consists of plain text hashes, one per line, ready for copy-paste, scripting, or direct SIEM/EDR ingestion.
+Each file contains plain text data, one indicator per line, for easy copy-paste or automation in security solutions.

 ## Usage

+- Block or monitor the domains in firewalls, proxies, or DNS security tools
-- Search for the presence of these hashes on endpoints, servers, forensic images, or sandbox reports.
+- Use the SHA-256 hashes for malware hunting on endpoints, sandboxes, or threat feeds
-- Block file transfers and quarantine threats in EDR/XDR and mail gateways.
-- Enrich threat intelligence systems and accelerate incident response.
+- Apply email fingerprints to improve phishing detection and mailbox rules
+- Track and flag listed cryptocurrency wallet transactions for further investigation

 ## References